-- (1) Readme.txt this file (top level) - (2) EarthquakesTable.csv (top level)
+- (1) Readme.txt this file (top level) Note: needs to be added - (2) EarthquakesTable.csv (top level)

-Ridgecrest_20190706 Ridgecrest_20190706_2 Parkfield_20040928 Tohoku 20110311 http://garner.ucsd.edu/pub/measures earthquake products/EarthquakesTable.csv
+Ridgecrest_20190706 Ridgecrest_20190706_2 Parkfield_20040928 Tohoku_20110311 http://garner.ucsd.edu/pub/measures_earthquake_products/EarthquakesTable.csv

 Note: these names refer to a particular high-rate analysis of an earthquake rather than the earthquake itself.
 For example, there could be a 2nd analysis by a different research group.
 In the directory structure we would specify a second file, Ridgecrest_20190706_2 or another designation after the underscore instead of "2".